 Every day we read tributes on social media from those who have shared their lives with members of other species and they move me to tears.
 Without exception these writings and images invite us to share something special and personal from a wounded heart.
-It’s a window into private memories of times shared by two individuals, memories of love, admiration and respect that is felt and reciprocated.
+It’s a window into private memories of times shared by two individuals, poignant memories of love, admiration and respect that is felt and reciprocated.

 Time after time I read of the departed friend’s unique personality, their quirky behaviour, their friendships, their brimming sense of joy and fun.
 I read of all that they did that made them different from every other individual in the world.
 Even the name that they each bear is a carefully chosen tribute to an incomparable individual.

-And yet for whatever time they could manage, they have lived after rescue, and have found joy and love and friendship.
+And yet for whatever time they could manage, they have known life after rescue, and have found joy and love and friendship.
 They have felt sunshine and wind and rain, have walked on grass beneath open skies.
 Gentle hands have reached out to them and they have known an end to fear and torment.

 And in the end, when their pain can’t be held at bay any longer, they die in the company of those who love them.
 They are mourned, and they are remembered.
 It’s all any of us could ever wish for ourselves.

 However let us consider for a moment the billions of individuals used so that substances and services we don’t need can be forcibly taken from their unconsenting selves; their breast milk, their eggs, their flesh and body parts, their honey, their skin and body coverings.
 Let us consider every individual used for vivisection, for ‘entertainment’, for forced labour and the myriad other ways that our arrogant and brutal species asserts that the interests of our victims are not important enough to even acknowledge.